DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server/README.md

 We put a lot! of effort in development, testing and documentation - to make difficult things like security, VPN easy and good looking.
 So for now, we kindly ask you to:

 * star us on GitHub: [https://github.com/defguard/defguard](https://github.com/defguard/defguard)
-* and spread the word about defguard however you like!
+* and spread the word about Defguard however you like!

 Thank you from the whole [defguard team.](https://teonite.com)